gvwilson/sensibleadventures/maddy-roo/old.md

 A little fan stuck to the bot's shoulder spun for a moment.
 "This one chose the name itself," the strange bot crackled.
 "It is an accurate designation of activity.
 Observe!"

 All the lights went out.
-Maddy instinctively put a hand on Sindy's shoulder.
+Maddy instinctively reached for her sister.
+Sindy clutched her paw.
-"I'm sorry," Maddy said as calmly as she could.
+"I'm sorry," Maddy said.
 "She didn't mean to be rude.
 It's a lovely name."